High-Risk Car Insurance in Massachusetts

 Drivers who've been rejected by standard insurers because of DUIs, multiple accidents or suspended licenses can get coverage through the Massachusetts Automobile Insurance Plan (MAIP).
 This assigned risk plan ensures you can access the minimum liability coverage required by Massachusetts law, even when voluntary market insurers won't cover you due to high-risk status.

-MAIP assigns drivers to participating insurance companies based on each insurer's market share in Massachusetts.
-AIPSO administers the program, distributing high-risk applicants proportionally among carriers required to participate in the state's residual market.
+MAIP assigns drivers to participating insurers based on each company's market share in Massachusetts.
+AIPSO administers the program and distributes high-risk applicants proportionally across all carriers required to participate.

 How Does MAIP Assignment Work?